 “Options?”
 Elier asks.

-“I have,” Nyanti says.
+“Yes,” she says.
 “But they haven’t responded.”

-The room fall silent.
 Six pairs of eyes settle on the Witch.

 “Who cares?”
-Ren yells.
-“Not I, I can tell you that much!
-I can tolerate this idiot thinking of Jon as the Prophesied Traveler—” he flings his hand at Gyrax, “—but when the rest of you start believing him, that presents a serious problem!
-Understand: none of us are heroes, saviors, or martyrs—get that through your thick, Nok-damned skulls!”
+Lucky yells.
+“I can tolerate this idiot thinking Jon is the Traveler—” he flings an arm at Gyrax, “—but when the rest of you actually start to believe him…” He hisses through his teeth in frustration and anger.
+“Listen close and listen well: none of you are heroes, saviors, or martyrs!
+Get that through your Nok-damned skulls!”

 “What about Knifelock?”
 I ask.
-“He helped us once…could he do it again?”
+“He helped us once.
+Could he do it again?”

 Uneasy glances all around.

-“What kind of payment?”
+“What kind of tribute?”
 Gyrax asks.

-“If we can get to the hexflow spring,” Erany finishes.
+“—we gain access to the hexflow spring,” Erany finishes.